rxght/vulkan-project/README.md

 # Batako Engine

 > ### Todo:
-> * Store shader data such as the projection and view matrices in the graphics object.
+> * Look over and clean up existing code.
+(PushConstant class especially needs some work)
 > * Add some form of importing.
+(FBX seems nice but maybe a bit complicated)